The importance of a good password

-- If in Step 4 of the backup process you choose to receive the email backup link, your password is what decrypts that backup link.
+For those with earlier version of Exodus who crated an encrypted email backup link, your password is the decryption key.
 This means that whoever has access to your backup link and your password can restore your wallet on any computer and access your funds.

 This makes it clear why your Exodus password needs to be unique.
-In the first case, if your password is the same as your email or Facebook password, then whoever knows that can simply open Exodus and send your money to themselves.
+If your password is the same as your email or Facebook password, then whoever knows that can simply open Exodus and send your money to themselves.
 And remember: Blockchain transactions are irreversible.

-The second case is admittedly the most important one.
-The backup link in your email is worthless on its own, only with the password can it give access to your funds.
-Unfortunately, though, online services get hacked all the time and login information stored on their servers, like emails and passwords, falls in the hands of the hackers.
+Additionally, the email backup link is worthless on its own, only the password enables the link to grant access to your funds.
+Unfortunately, though, online services get hacked all the time and login information stored on their servers, like emails and passwords, falls into the hands of the hackers.

 Exodus does not store any of your private information, which is why we can't recover your password, so if our servers were to get hacked the hackers would find nothing.